-Prep Notebook will appear on Tuesdays throughout the high school year.
+Prep notebook appears on Tuesdays throughout the high school year.
 Suggestions for notebook items are welcome at email@example.com .